hpe-container-platform-community/learn-kubedirector/docs/lab/install2.md

 ## Test minikube

+In the UI open a new terminal:

+`Main Menu -> Terminal -> New Terminal`

-In the UI open a new terminal and enter the command `kubectl get pods`.
+In the terminal enter the command `kubectl get pods`.
 You should see:

 ```
+No resources found in default namespace.
 ```

 ## Shutdown the environment